Zedbyte/CCS10-Letter/README.md

 The navbar is the body of the navigation bar of the page.
 It has a 70px height and background color of black.
 I set its position to sticky so that it will stick to the top (top is set to 0) whenever the user scroll down.
 The container class is a container for my name and the hamburger.
 It has a maximum-width of 1500px so that it will have some space from both sides.
 The flex class is an another class that I added to separate my name and the hamburger.
 It was achieved using flexbox and justify content of space-between.
 Adding to this, to center the flex class the margin of the container class must be set to 0 and auto.
 The first value is for the top and bottom margin, and the second value is for the left and right margin.
 The name (MJBS.) is written with the font Montserrat that I imported from google fonts using the @import rule of css.
 I separated the letters using <span>  to set the other letter (S.) to a different color to provide more stylish look.

 The blinking cursor is a span class with a content &nbsp; or Non-Breaking Space.
 A non-breaking space is a space that will not break into a new line.
-I planned to use this together with the typing effect I did with JavaScript (See Section V) but it won’t work, that’s why I included it in my name instead.
+I planned to use this together with the typing effect that I did with JavaScript (See Section V) but it won’t work, that’s why I included it in my name instead.
 The blinking animation is achieved using @keyframes of CSS.
-The hamburger is a another division that is within the navbar div.
+The hamburger is an another division that is within the navbar div.
 It has three children divisions with classes named hamburger-line.The hamburger lines are the three lines that you can see, they have a width of 25px and height of 3px.
 This is the switch to generate the letter.
-Whenever the hamburger is clicked, the .active class is added using Javascript to provide the styles that I added in CSS.
+Whenever the hamburger is clicked, the .active class is added using JavaScript to provide the styles that I added in CSS.
 The .active class contains the property transform which rotates the lines.
 .hamburger.active .hamburger-line:nth-child(2) {
     opacity: 0;
 }